Wififorge/Wififorge.github.io/content/Lab Walkthroughs/Lab 04 - Airsuite Tools - Recon and Pre-Shared Key Recovery.md

 Check the new monitor interface.

 ```
-ifconfig | grep flags
+iwconfig
 ```

-As pictured below, a-wlan0mon should now be present.
+As pictured below, wlan0mon should now be present and in monitor mode.

 ![[Pasted image 20250121124744.png]]

 Next, run airodump-ng to identify the the BSSID for WPA2_NETWORK.

 ```
-airodump-ng a-wlan0mon
+airodump-ng wlan0mon
 ```

 The following should appear.
 Note the BSSID for the WPA2_NETWORK.

 ![[Pasted image 20250121124907.png]]

 After noting the BSSID for the WPA2_NETWORK, stop the process using \[CTRL + c].
-Next, run aircrack-ng to begin generating a capture file.
+Next, run airodump-ng to begin generating a capture file.

 ```
-airodump-ng a-wlan0mon -c 6 --bssid <WPA2_BSSID> -w wificap1
+airodump-ng wlan0mon -c 6 --bssid <WPA2_BSSID> -w wificap1
 ```

 Running the above command will provide the following output.